telekom/style-doc/CONTRIBUTING.md

   - Create a general PR comment to notify the reviewers that your amendments are ready for another round of review.

-## Issues and Planning
+## Reporting Bugs, Issues and Planning

 - We use GitHub issues to track bugs and enhancement requests.
-- Please provide as much context as possible when you open an issue.
+- Please provide as much context as possible when you report a bug and open an issue.
+- Ensure the bug was not already reported by searching on GitHub under Issues.
 - The information you provide must be comprehensive enough to reproduce that issue for the assignee.